material-motion/tools/contributor_tools/git/README.md

     `mdm git edit <ref> [<command>]`

     Enters edit mode for the commit with the given <ref>.
+See the "Supported ref notations" section.

     Utilizes interactive rebase mode to automatically put you in an EDIT state.